 Angel, Archangel, Basilisk, Dragon, Dragon's head, Garuda, Golden fleece, Griffin, Heart enflamed, Justice, Mermaid, Our Lady of Mercy, Ouroboros, Paschal lamb, Pegasus, Phoenix, Sacred Heart of Jesus, Saint George, Sea-griffin, Trinity, Triton, Unicorn, Winged hand and Wyvern.

-Between, Winged, Point upwards, Anchor, Armed, Vambraced, Azure, Flag, Ship, Double-headed, Boa, Tassel, Arm, Crest, Ogee, Crown, Crowned, Quarterly, Embowed, Outlined in sable, Dexter, Two, In chief, In dexter, In base, Coat of arms, Sword, Fillet saltire, Talon, Personal, Hilted, Gules, Illuminated, Inscribed, Interpreted, Langued, Lion, Hand, Manuel of Castile, Infante, Or, Beak, Argent, Purpure, Quast, Johann Anton Freiherr von, Reversed, Grasping, Three, One and Eagle.
+Between, Winged, Point upwards, Anchor, Armed, Vambraced, Azure, Flag, Ship, Double-headed, Boa, Tassel, Arm, Crest, Ogee, Crown, Crowned, Quarterly, Embowed, Outlined in sable, Dexter, Two, In chief, In dexter, In base, Coat of arms, Sword, Fillet saltire, Talon, Personal, Hilted, Gules, Illuminated, Inscribed, Interpreted, Langued, Lion, Hand, Manuel of Castile, Infante, Or, Beak, Argent, Purpure, Quast, Johann Anton Freiherr von, Rampant, Reversed, Grasping, Three and One.

 Dr. Antonio Salmerón y Cabañas,